Corporate Taxation in Bulgaria

 Distribution of Dividends

-Subject to 5% withholding tax when distributed to individuals, resident non-profit entities and non-residents (except for EU/EEA entities).
-Dividends distributed to resident companies are not included in their taxable income except for dividends distributed by:
+Dividends distributed to individuals, resident non-profit entities, and non-resident entities (except EU/EEA entities) are subject to a 5% withholding tax.
+However, dividends distributed to resident companies are generally not included in their taxable income, with certain exceptions.

 Our company licensing services